Giancarlo49/Giancarlo49/README.md

-- 🔭 I'm currently working on ...
+- 🔭 I'm currently working on my portfolio
-- 🌱 I’m currently learning html, CSS, JS
+- 🌱 I’m currently learning HTML5, CSS, JS, React, Tailwind, Bootstrap
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with More.
-- 💬 Ask me about ...
+- 💬 Ask me.
 - 📫 How to reach me: giancarloscalisi2@gmail.com